spyren/Mecrisp-Cube/sdcard/man/BoardSupportPackage.md

 Board Support Package for the Flipper Zero
 ==========================================

-The board support package for the STM32WB Flipper Zero is restricted to the pin header (Arduino numbering) and the onboard LEDs, switches (buttons), LCD, charger, vibro, and speaker.
+The board support package for the STM32WB Nucleo Board is restricted to the Arduino UNO R3 pin header and the onboard LEDs and switches (buttons).

-The STM32 has much more capabilities than 10 digital I/O pins, 3 analog
-input pins, UART, SPI, and I2C interfaces.
+The STM32 has much more capabilities then 14 digital I/O pins, 6 analog input pins, UART, SPI, and I2C interfaces.
 But if you want to use the more advanced features you can use the CubeMX to create source code for the internal peripherals.
-This project wants to show how to use the Cube Ecosystem for a Forth system (or vice versa) and can\'t implement all features and possibilities the STM32WB has.
+This project wants to show how to use the Cube Ecosystem for a Forth system (or vice versa) and can't implement all features and possibilities the STM32WB has.
 It is a good starting point for your project.

 Board Support Words
 ===================

 For GPIO pin defaults see [table](#arduino-and-feather-assignments).
 ```
-rgbled!      ( u -- )         set the RGB led ($ff0000 red, $00ff00 green, $0000ff blue)
+led1!        ( ? -- )         set LED1 (blue)
-rgbled@      ( -- u )         get the RGB led ($ff0000 red, $00ff00 green, $0000ff blue)
-wled!        ( u -- )         set the W (LCD backlight) led
+led2!        ( ? -- )         set LED2 (green)
-wled@        ( -- u )         get the W (LCD backlight) led
-+sysled      ( u -- )         set sysled flags u $01 ACTIVATE, $02 DISK_READ_OPERATION, $04 DISK_WRITE_OPERATION
+led3!        ( ? -- )         set LED3 (red)
-                              $08 CHARGING, $10 FULLY_CHARGED, $20 BLE_CONNECTED
--sysled      ( u -- )         clear sysled flags u
+led1@        ( -- ? )         get LED1 (blue)

-switch1?     ( -- f )         get switch1 (OK button), closed=TRUE
+led2@        ( -- ? )         get LED2 (green)
-switch2?     ( -- f )         get switch2 (BACK button), closed=TRUE
+led3@        ( -- ? )         get LED3 (red)

-switch3?     ( -- f )         get switch3 (RIGHT button), closed=TRUE
+switch1?     ( -- ? )         get switch1, closed=TRUE
-switch4?     ( -- f )         get switch4 (LEFT), closed=TRUE
+switch2?     ( -- ? )         get switch2, closed=TRUE
-switch5?     ( -- f )         get switch5 (UP button), closed=TRUE
+switch3?     ( -- ? )         get switch3, closed=TRUE

+dport!       ( n -- )         set the digital output port (D0=bit0 ..
+D15=bit15).
-switch6?     ( -- f )         get switch6 (DOWN button), closed=TRUE
+dport@       ( -- n )         get the digital input/output port (D0=bit0 ..
+D15=bit15).

-button       ( -- c )         wait for and fetch the pressed button (similar to the key word)
-                              char b BACK, o OK, r RIGHT, l LEFT, u UP, d DOWN
-button?      ( -- f )         Is there a button press?

 dpin!        ( f u -- )       set the digital output port pin u (D0=0 ..
 D18=18)  to f (TRUE 1, FALSE 0)
 dpin@        ( u -- f )       get the digital input/output port pin u
 dmod         ( u1 u2 -- )     set the pin u2 to mode u1: 0 in, 1 in pull-up, 2 in pull-down, 3 out push pull, 4 out open drain, 5 out push pull PWM
                                                 6 input capture, 7 output compare, 8 I2C, 9 UART, 10 SPI, 11 analog

-pwmpin!      ( u1 u2 -- )     set the digital output port pin u2 (D6=6, D11=11) to a PWM value u1 (0..1000).
+pwmpin!      ( u1 u2 -- )     set the digital output port pin u2 (D3=3, D6=6, D9=9) to a PWM value u1 (0..1000).
 Default frequency is 1 kHz, TIMER1
 pwmprescale  ( u --  )        set the PWM prescale for TIMER1 (D6=6, D11=11)).
 32 kHz / prescale, default 32 -> PWM frequency 1 kHz

-EXTImod      ( u1 u2 -- )     set for pin u2 (A0 16, A1 17, D9 9, D10 10) the EXTI mode u1: 0 rising, 1 falling, 2 both edges, 3 none
+EXTImod      ( u1 u2 -- )     set for pin u2 (D2, D4, D7, D10) the EXTI mode u1: 0 rising, 1 falling, 2 both edges, 3 none
 EXTIwait     ( u1 u2 -- )     wait for EXTI interrupt on pin u2 (A0 16, A1 17, D9 9, D10 10), timeout u2 in [ms]

 ICOCprescale ( u -- )         set the input capture / output compare prescale for TIMER2. default 32 -> 32 MHz / 32 = 1 MHz, timer resolution 1 us